Professional wrestling throws: Arm drag

 A move in which the wrestler uses their opponent's momentum to the opponent's disadvantage.
 The wrestler hooks the opponent's arm and flips them over on to the mat.
 The wrestler may roll on to their side to give the move extra momentum.

 Japanese arm drag

 This move is performed when an opponent runs towards the wrestler facing them.
-When the opponent is in range, the wrestler hooks the opponent's near arm with both hands and falls backwards forcing the wrestler's own momentum to cause them to flip forwards over the head of the wrestler and on to their back.
-Despite its name, it actually comes from Mexican lucha libre, not Japanese puroresu.
+When the opponent is in range, the wrestler hooks the opponent's near arm with both hands and falls backwards, forcing the wrestler's own momentum to cause them to flip forwards over the head of the wrestler and on to their back.
+Despite its name, it actually originates from Mexican lucha libre, not Japanese puroresu.

 Over-the-shoulder arm drag

 The wrestler grabs their opponent's arm, then turns to face the other direction and pulls the opponent over their shoulder.
 It is essentially the same as the ippon seoi nage found in judo.